Behavioral Health & Life Coaching

 The world of health coaching is continually expanding, as healthcare practitioners recognize the value of augmenting traditional, licensed healthcare services (such as, for example, psychological counseling) with coaching patients on diet, nutrition, exercise, lifestyle, and ways to address habits and goals so as to reduce overall stress.

-Health coaching practices are subject to considerable legal ambiguity.
-Among other things, the term “health coaching” is not necessarily one defined in a statute or regulation, but more of a label for a set of practices.
 And health coaching can be done both by non-licensed practitioners (especially in states such as California, which have a statutory carve-out for non-licensed practice), and, licensed practitioners.
 Where the licensed practitioner, such as an MD, chiropractor, NP or RN, PA, or clinical psychologist, attempts to “remove” the professional hat and operate as a “health coach,” there are additional legal ambiguities where strategic legal input can be valuable.

 To give an idea of how dense are the statute and regulations defining professional practice, California law provides that a person represents himself or herself to be a psychologist when the person uses a title such as “psychology,” “psychological,” “psychologist,” “psychology consultation,” “psychology consultant,” “psychotherapy,” or holds himself or herself out as trained, experienced, or an expert in psychology.